Lampshade Hanging: Film

-In Troll, the woman that supports the protagonist defeat the title creature has a magical mushroom as a pet and actually puts a lampshade on it every time someone visits her.
+- In Troll, the woman who helps the protagonist defeat the title creature has a magical mushroom as a pet and actually puts a lampshade on it every time someone visits her.
 It's like someone went back in time to put that in just to make it fit the name of this trope!

 Sister Superior: My Lord, thou hast always moved in mysterious ways thy wonders to perform, but this latest wonder takes some beating even from you.

 "We got robots, we got cavemen, we got kung fu.
 What is this anyway, some kinda damn comic book?"

 - In The Abyss, after the alien base rises out of the sea and everyone gets out of the sub that raised up with it, Lindsey calls attention to the fact that they didn't go through decompression and should be dead before completely forgetting it.
 The novelization takes a moment to point out that these are aliens who use water as a tool.
 They can fix all that stuff.

 - In Muppet Treasure Island, Rizzo notes "He died?
 But this is supposed to be a kid's movie!"